CooperR97/UnityMachineLearning/README.md

 <p>Goal: the agent moves towards the box</p>
 <p>Rewards: 1 for reaching the target, -0.1 for going out of bounds, -0.001 for every step where the agent has not reached the target</p>
 <p>Observations: The position of the target (Vector3), The position of the agent (Vector3), The x and y velocity of the agent (both floats)</p>
-<p>Action Space: Continuous, two points that combine to create a direction vector for the force applied to the Rigidbody2D component of the agent and then multipled by some scalar "speed"</p>
+<p>Action Space: Continuous, two points that serve as components to create a direction vector for the force applied to the Rigidbody2D component of the agent and then multipled by some scalar "speed"</p>
 <p>Reset Condition: The agent has gone outside of the bounds set in the agent script</p>
 <p>Orange box: Agent, Green box: Target, Red box: Agent boundaries, Blue box: Target respawn area</p>
 <p align="center">